imennajar/pandas-challenge/README.md

 # Tip:🪄

-Take advantage of the perivious seen module, export utile dataframes to excel sheets and insert charts to make the analysis easier.
+Take advantage of the first module, export dataframes to Excel and insert charts to make the analyzis easier.
-Here example of code to export dataframes to excel sheets
+The following is an example of a code to export a dataframe to an Excel spreadsheet:

 ```
 with pd.ExcelWriter('panda.xlsx')as writer: